-[Month, Day, Year filed]
+21 October 2019

 Introduction

 IEEE 802 LAN/MAN Standards Committee (LMSC) is pleased to provide a reply to comments on the above-captioned petition for a comprehensive review of Part 15, Subpart F, regulations governing Ultra-Wideband (UWB) devices and systems.
 In our filing on 8/23/2019 we endorsed the petition.
 We remain in favor of this petition and offer responses to the concerns raised by opponents to the petition.